Technology Uses and Perceptions Survey (TUPS)

-All TIM Tools administrators have access to the TIM Tools Resource Center, which includes easy-to-follow instructions for administering the Technology Uses and Perceptions Survey.
+The TIM Tools Administration Guide includes easy-to-follow instructions for managing the Technology Uses and Perceptions Survey.
 Please contact FCIT at TIM@fcit.us or call 813-974-1640.
 We are happy to answer any questions you have or to schedule a time to discuss how the TUPS can assist your school or district to make better-informed decisions about professional development and technology purchases.